logseq/docs/db-version-changes.md

 The following changes affect both file and the new db graphs:
 * To simplify editor `/` commands, [Commands](https://docs.logseq.com/#/page/commands) and [Advanced Commands](https://docs.logseq.com/#/page/advanced%20commands) are merged together under `/`.
 * A good amount of the UI is rewritten to use [shadcn](https://github.com/shadcn-ui/ui).
 This means a more beautiful, consistent and powerful UI!
+* The application performance is better - loading faster and handling larger graphs.
+For DB graphs, our last performance test exercised 30k+ pages.
 * On desktop, the graph cache directory `~/.logseq/graphs/` has moved to `~/logseq/graphs`.
 See [DB Graph Directories](#db-graph-directories) for how they are used for DB graphs.

 ## DB Graph Changes